Salton Sea: Exposed lakebed impacts air quality

 The lake continued to dry up, exposing more lake bed known as playa, and sending nearby communities clouds of toxic dust.
 A haze incorporating pesticide plumes, exhaust fumes, factory emissions, and the vaporized dust from the lake regularly hangs over the communities in the valley.
 With a dense blend of ozone and particulate matter, Imperial County became known for some of the worst air quality in the country.
 Eastern Coachella communities have disproportionately higher rates of asthma and respiratory complications because of high concentrations of contaminants in the air.
 Over 20% of the children in the region have asthma (with the national rate being less than 10%).
-Scientists are studying how much of this is due to the Salton Sea dust and what is actually in the windblown particles.
+Scientists are studying how much of this is caused by the Salton Sea dust and what is actually in the windblown particles.
 Ten schools in the Imperial Valley use green, yellow, and red flags signaling air quality for the many children who have asthma.
 Green means they join their friends on the playground, whereas red means they stay inside all day.
 Parents can also receive emailed alerts from the Imperial County Air Pollution Control District.
 Local activists ask if this is an issue of environmental justice, since the area most impacted is 85% Latinos.
-Some 650,000 people, many who are farmworkers, live where there are significant exposure to the dust.
+Some 650,000 people, many who are farmworkers, live where there is significant exposure to the dust.
 The public health impacts of continuing not to meet federal air quality standards include the treatment of child and adult asthma, cardiac disease, lung cancer, and increased mortality rates.
-Lower concentrations of the wind-borne dust travels all the way into Southern California and Arizona.
+Lower concentrations of the wind-borne dust travel all the way into Southern California and Arizona.
 Residents in the Los Angeles Basin, some 150 miles away, complained about the odor that drifted their way in 2012, after the biomass on the sea bottom was churned by a storm.

 During the first 15 years after the sale of the Imperial water to San Diego County, the Imperial Irrigation District has been required to put water into the Salton Sea to compensate for the loss of agricultural runoff needed to replenish the sea.
 As the 2017 deadline for ending the additional mitigation water approached, the district, along with Imperial County, petitioned the California State Water Resources Control Board in 2014 with a demand for state action to fulfill its obligation after years of delays and unfulfilled plans.
 Pacific Institute, an environmental think tank, was warning that the lack of replenishment water was leading to a "period of very rapid deterioration."
 The rapidly shrinking sea was a "looming environmental and public health crisis".
 With the increased shrinkage, dust storms would increase and the rotten-egg smell would reach the coastal cities more frequently.